danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-06-tweaking-the-ndepend-cql-rules-to-leverage-awesome-power.md

 	 !IsSpecialName AND
 	 !IsEventDelegateObject

-These two small changes to the original setup proved to be insanely helpful.
+These two small changes to the original setup proved to be an insanely helpful time-saver.

-Another great thing is that when you edit the queries in `VisualNDepend`, you get an immediate, visual feedback to how the rule applies to the entire solution.
+Another great thing is that if you edit the queries in `VisualNDepend`, you  get an immediate, visual feedback to how the rule applies to the entire solution.